Lessons From a Decade of Antimicrobial Resistance Policy

 ASM released a report of policy recommendations in July 2023, Policy Pathways to Combat the Global Crisis of AMR, that underlined the need for a multidimensional approach to facing a problem like AMR and the crucial position of microbiologists as part of the solution.
 The recommendations assert the need for proper antimicrobial stewardship, harmonization of new domestic antimicrobials and antimicrobial alternatives, such as phage therapy, microbiome therapeutics and vaccines.

+ASM is a leader in facilitating conversations between scientists and policymakers to help develop solutions to the AMR crisis.
 When microbiologists meet with legislators, they can explain how legislation directly impacts their research and work and contribute their first-hand scientific experience to the development of sound policy.
 ASM is actively tracking and contributing to the policy development surrounding AMR and continues to work with members of Congress and their staff members, government agencies and ASM members to develop key public policies that address the challenges of AMR.

 In This Issue: